SeongjaeHuh/past_engin/Part1.md

 ## b.
 Install a MySQl server
-1. A command and output that shows the hostname of your database server

-2. A command and output that reports the database server version
+A command and output that reports the database server version

 ![](/img/추가1.PNG)

-3. A command and output that lists all the databases in the server
+A command and output that lists all the databases in the server

 ![](/img/추가2.PNG)